moj-analytical-services/user-guidance/source/documentation/introduction.md

 ### What is Slack?

 Slack is a collaboration tool that helps teams work more effectively together.
-You can use Slack in several ways:
+You can use Slack to:

-*   to get technical support for the Analytical Platform and analytical tools, such as R, Python and Git
+*   get technical support for the Analytical Platform and analytical tools, such as R, Python and Git
-*   to submit admin requests relating to apps and data sources on the Analytical Platform
+*   submit admin requests relating to apps and data sources on the Analytical Platform
-*   to share knowledge, expertise and best practice
+*   share knowledge, expertise and best practice
-*   to communicate quickly with other Analytical Platform users as an alternative to email
+*   tcommunicate quickly with other Analytical Platform users as an alternative to email

 ### Access Slack